 Hackers are not criminals.

-Mainstream portrayals of the black hoodie and faceless hacker illuminated by binary code are potentially distorting how people should see ethical hackers: they wear dresses and ties too, blending in quite nicely in business environments.
+Mainstream portrayals of the black hoodie and faceless hacker illuminated by binary code are potentially distorting how people should see hackers: they wear dresses and ties too, blending in quite nicely in business environments.

 Marilia Wyatt: Before we dive into unrealistic hacker stereotypes, can you tell us about the work you do and how it helps enterprises reduce risk?

 Chris Roberts: Work’s split into several areas, the Acalvio stuff is looking at building up the Deception side of the world, the basic assumption is that computer No1 is compromised and therefore HOW do you know that someone’s inside…most companies are asleep at the wheel especially in the S/M market when it comes to proactive/preventative/predictive security so the aim of the Deception tech is to help change that landscape.
-Outside of that there’s the assessment side of things, the maturity model work and then obviously the no-more-passowrds R&D I’m in the middle of…
+Outside of that there’s the assessment side of things, the maturity model work and then obviously the no-more-passwords R&D I’m in the middle of…

 Marilia Wyatt: Why do you think there is so much emphasis on painting hackers across the board as faceless and obscure loners?